Skip to content

 Tutorial

 Welcome to Clausal — logic programming embedded in Python.
-This tutorial walks you through the essentials, starting from a single fact and building up to recursive rules, arithmetic, and list processing.
+This tutorial introduces the core concepts: defining relations, querying them, and understanding how unification connects goals to clauses.
 No Prolog experience required.

 Your first .clausal file